gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

-# Teleport Mattermost Plugin Quickstart
+# Teleport Mattermost Plugin Setup

 This package provides Teleport ↔ Mattermost integrataion that allows teams to approve or deny Teleport access requests using [Mattermost](https://mattermost.com/) an open source messaging platform.